-Two in-conference attendance points are given for each competition attended in the competitor's local conference.
+Two in-conference attendance points are awarded for each competition attended in the competitor's local conference.
+Regardless of whether the competitor competes in a heat and the final, or just in a heat, only two in-conference attendance points are awarded for the discipline

-The competitor's conference score consists of the sum of the best 5 competition points plus all the in-conference attendance points earned.
+The competitor's conference score consists of the sum of the best 5 competition scores plus all the in-conference attendance points earned.
 Of the best 5 competition scores, a maximum of 2 of these scores can be from competitions outside the competitor's conference.